schubbydoo/sound-machine/README.md

 ### Features
 - **Profile Management**: Create, Rename, Delete profiles.
-- **Channel Assignment**: Map profiles to the physical rotary knob positions.
+- **Track Assignment**: Map profiles to the physical rotary knob positions (Tracks 1-4).
+- **Sound Management**:
-- **Sound Management**: Bulk upload WAV files, auto-assign to buttons.
+    - Bulk upload WAV files (auto-assigns to buttons if requested).
+    - **Overwrite Support**: Uploading a file with the same name replaces the existing file.
+    - **File Management**: Selectively delete multiple audio files to free up space.
 - **Metadata Editor**: Add Descriptions, Categories, and Hints to sounds for gameplay.
 - **Answer Key**: One-click generation of a printable answer key.
-Includes customizable columns (Channel, Button #, Description, Category, Hint, Filename) and persistent settings.
+Includes customizable columns (Track, Button #, Description, Category, Hint, Filename) and persistent settings.
 - **Print Tracks Label**: New feature to print a small, formatted label for the physical device, listing the current "Track" (Channel) assignments.
 - **Real-time Testing**: Play sounds directly from the web dashboard.
 - **Connectivity**: Manage Wi-Fi and Bluetooth connections directly from the UI.